dajobe/librdf/HACKING.md

 In some functions there are more complex conditions on which optional parameters are allowed, these are described in the _Long Description_.

+The long description may also include a deprecation statement such as:

+    * @Deprecated: Use new_function() with foo = BAR

+This must be indented to the left and will be used by the `gtk-doc(1)` document generator to provide a link to the replacement function and usage.

 Commit Messages
 ---------------